conoroshea1996/elderJsTest/src/routes/blog/alternatives-recruiting-software.md

 ---
-title: "What alternatives are there to recruiting software?"
+title: 'What alternatives are there to recruiting software?'
-date: "2016-10-10"
+date: '2016-10-10'
 categories:
-  - "choosing-an-ats"
+  - 'choosing-an-ats'
-slug: "alternatives-recruiting-software"
+slug: 'alternatives-recruiting-software'
-seoTitle: ""
+seoTitle: ''
-seoDescription: "Here’s how you can make recruiting a trip down memory lane for some alternative to recruiting software."
+seoDescription: 'Here’s how you can make recruiting a trip down memory lane for some alternative to recruiting software.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/alternatives-recruiting-software.jpg"
+coverImage: '/images/alternatives-recruiting-software.jpg'
 ---

 Recruiting software seems to be the go-to recruiting tool nowadays.
 You can manage applications, internal referrals and reporting all from one place.
 You can post advertisements to various jobs boards or even create a custom careers site.
 Communications and scheduling can also be dealt with from your ATS.